J. Cleaveland Cady: Residential

-In the February 1874 edition of The New–York Sketch–Book of Architecture, Cady shared a design for a Country-Home, which is a highly ornate mansion.
-The client's name and the building location is unknown.

-Cady, Berg & See designed around fifteen residential projects in New York City including those at 57– 65 East 90th Street in Manhattan which are now in the Carnegie Hill Historic District and 16 and 8 –14 Pierrepont Street in the Brooklyn Heights Historic District.
+In 1865, Cady designed the Nordhoff estate for Mr. and Mrs. Charles Nordhoff in Alpine, New Jersey.
+In the February 1874 edition of The New–York Sketch–Book of Architecture, Cady shared a design for a Country-Home.
+Cady, Berg & See designed around fifteen residential projects in New York City including those at 57–65 East 90th Street in Manhattan which are now in the Carnegie Hill Historic District and 16 and 8–4 Pierrepont Street in the Brooklyn Heights Historic District.